awson/ghc-nw/docs/index.md

 For your convenience I include all the necessary stock LLVM tools into the distro, but you can use your own if want so.

-There exist 2 versions of each distro: "core" (GHC + cabal/alex/happy/stack) and "full", which also contains a (large) set of prebuilt packages and useful utilities, and even the entire Agda compiler (from the current git HEAD).
+There exist 2 versions of this distro: "core" (GHC + cabal/alex/happy/stack) and "full", which also contains a (large) set of prebuilt packages and useful utilities, and even the entire Agda compiler (from the current git HEAD).